 The U.S. Department of Agriculture's PLANTS database lists 17 synomyms — scientific names someone has given a plant other then the accepted one — for spatterdock.
 That's an indication of how much the plant can vary in its looks.
 Synomyms usually occur because a naturalist believes he or she is looking at a different species than what's previously has been described.
 The University of Florida's Center for Aquatic and Invasive plants lists spatterdock as Nuphar advena, having previously listing it as N. luteum.
 Meanwhile, the Institute for Regional Conservation and the USDA call it N. lutea, subspecies advena.
 It's all allegedly the same plant.

 Native Americans also used spatterdock to stop bleeding and as an analgesic, or pain reliever.
-Some Canadian tribes used spatterdock as an anaphrodisiac, or to blunt sexual drive, and as treatment for infertility.
+Some Canadian tribes used spatterdock as an aphrodisiac, or conversely, to blunt sexual drive, and as treatment for infertility.
 A tea made from the root has been used to treat dysentery and diarrhea.
 Spatterdock is widely used in landscaping — in wet gardens and along the edges of ponds and lakes.
 It is a perennial and flowers in spring and summer.

-Spatterdock is a member of Nymphaeaceae, the water lily family.
+Spatterdock is a member of Nymphaeaceae, the waterlily family.
 Another common name: cow lily.